What every athlete should know about magnesium, according to a sports dietitian

 As one of the minerals lost in sweat, magnesium also plays a crucial role in hydration.

-A deficiency in magnesium may increase inflammation in the body, which can have negative long term health consequences.
+A magnesium deficiency may increase inflammation in the body, which can have negative long term health consequences.

 The benefits of magnesium